simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_items/wifi_signaling_test.rst

 .. note::

     - The CHIP_EN pin of the device under test is pulled up by default.
 If it is not pulled high in the product design, you need to manually connect the CHIP_EN to the 3V3 pin.
-    - Some serial communication boards have already swapped RXD and TXD internally, so there is no need to reverse the connection.
-The wiring should be adjusted according to the actual situation.
+    - Some serial communication boards have already swapped RXD and TXD internally, so there is no need to reverse them.
+The wiring needs to be adjusted according to the actual situation.
-    - Espressif chips have a power-on self-calibration function, so the RF connection line must be connected to the test instrument before the device under test is powered on for testing.
+    - Espressif chips have a power-on self-calibration function, so before the device under test is powered on for testing, the RF connection line must be connected to the test instrument.

 Firmware Burning
 ------------------